 As many readers will already know, most musical sounds contain multiple frequencies.
-These frequencies come about as the results of different modes of vibration — that is, different patterns of vibratory movement — coexisting in the physical body that is the source of the sound.
+These frequencies arise from different modes of vibration — that is, different patterns of vibratory movement — coexisting in the physical body that is the source of the sound.
 Certain terms are commonly used in talking about how the frequencies blend and how the ear and brain interpret them to arrive at a sense of pitch and timbre.
 These include words like fundamental, overtones, partials, and harmonics.
-For many musical sounds this terminology works well insomuch as it reflects the ways that people perceive and respond to multi-frequency tones.
+For many musical sounds this terminology works well in reflecting the ways that people perceive and respond to multi-frequency tones.
 But for many other sounds, the terminology doesn’t fit quite so well, in that it doesn’t correspond very well to either the way we perceive the sounds or the physical reality that underlies them.
-In this essay I’ll be talking mostly about the cases where the fit between terminology and reality isn’t so good … but first, let’s have a look at the cases in which the terminology does work well.
+In this essay I’ll be talking mostly about the cases where the fit between terminology and reality isn’t so good.
+But first, let’s have a look at the cases in which the terminology does work well.

 DESCRIPTION | EXAMPLES | PERCEIVED EFFECT |